 Good grades in Mathematics and English GCSEs are essential and so too is commitment to taking responsibility for your own independent learning.
 It is not a requirement to have studied GCSE Economics, but it may help your progress.

-All Sixth Form students taking Economics automatically become members of the Walter Monckton Society which invites speakers to talk on issues related to Economics, Business and Politics.
+All Sixth Form students taking Economics automatically become members of the EBS department’s Walter Monckton Society which invites speakers to talk on thought-provoking issues related to Economics, Business and Politics.

 As well as invitations to external speakers, there are other ways in which Economics is brought to life.
-There is an annual Year 12 trip to the City of London, attendance at student conferences, evening university lectures and other activities such as the Bank of England Target 2.0 Competition and the Young Enterprise Scheme.
+There is an annual Year 12 trip to the City of London, attendance at student conferences, a wide variety of additional lectures as well as other activities such as Model United Nations, the Bank of England Target 2.0 Competition and the Young Enterprise Scheme.

 SIXTH FORM ENTRY REQUIREMENTS